DSXiangLi/DecryptPrompt/README.md

   - Generative Agents: Interactive Simulacra of Human Behavior
   - CAMEL: Communicative Agents for "Mind" Exploration of Large Scale Language Model Society
   - LLM+P: Empowering Large Language Models with Optimal Planning Proficiency

-### LLM微调经验 (tune_practice_report)
-- 更少，质量更高、更复杂的指令数据带来质变
-    - LIMA: Less Is More for Alignment :star:
-    - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning -Textbooks Are All You Need
-    - WizardLM: Empowering Large Language Models to Follow Complex Instructions
-    - MAYBE ONLY 0.5% DATA IS NEEDED: A PRELIMINARY EXPLORATION OF LOW TRAINING DATA INSTRUCTION TUNING
-    - AlpaGasus: Training A Better Alpaca with Fewer Data
-- 其他
-    - Becoming self-instruct: introducing early stopping criteria for minimal instruct tuning
-    - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
-    - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data
-    - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
-    - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
-    - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation

 ### 指令数据生成 (instruction_data_gen)
 - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star: